-“Nutritious School Meals and Educational Outcomes” with Carmen Quezada draft
+“Nutritious School Meals and Educational Outcomes” (R&R at Journal of Development Economics) with Carmen Quezada draft

 This paper estimates the impact of school meal quality on student outcomes.
 We take advantage of a staggered implementation of a national program that improved the nutritional content of meals in public schools in Chile starting in 2015.
 Using a Difference-in-Difference approach and national student-level data over six years, we estimate a credible Intention-to-Treat impact of healthier meals on Math and Reading test scores.
 We find an average increase of 0.036 standard deviations in combined scores.
 The students from the poorest and rural households present the largest effects.
 We explore possible mechanisms including attendance.
 We show indirect evidence that supports the main hypothesized mechanism, the improvement of food nutrients.
 In particular, we find evidence that the students from low-income households that are more often exposed to these nutritious meals are the ones who get the largest increase in their test scores.
 Finally, we calculate that it would cost 87 USD per year to raise a student’s test score by 0.1 standard deviations by providing healthier meals.

-“Natural Disasters and Early Child Development: Evidence from an Earthquake” (under review) draft
+“Natural Disasters and Early Child Development: Evidence from an Earthquake” (R&R at Economics of Education Review) draft

-This paper evaluates the effect of the 2010 Chilean earthquake in early life on children’s cognitive and non-cognitive development in the short and medium-run.
-I exploit the quasi-random spatial and temporal variation using a Difference-in-Difference approach.
-I find that seven years later children between in-utero and five years old at the moment of the earthquake decrease their Peabody test score by 0.06 standard deviations by each additional unit in the Mercalli intensity.
-In the short-term, I also find negative and significant effects on cognitive development around the same magnitude as in the medium-run.
-In terms of non-cognitive test scores, I find negative but not significant results seven years later.
+This paper evaluates the impact of the 2010 Chilean earthquake in early life on children’s cognitive and non-cognitive development in the short and medium-term.
+I exploit the quasi-random spatial and birth-cohort variation to estimate the impact of the earthquake.
+I find that seven years later children between in utero and four years old at the moment of the earthquake decrease their cognitive test scores in an average of 0.17 standard deviations (SDs) and their non-cognitive test scores in 0.13 SDs.
+In the short-term, I also find a negative effect on cognitive development around the same magnitude as in the medium-term.
+The ffects are stronger for boys.
 I explore three sets of mechanisms.
-First, in terms of mother’s risky behaviors, I find that mothers in most affected places by the earthquake increase their probability of behaving riskily, specifically, in smoking from in-utero up to the first six months of the child’s life.
-Second, I find a negative and significant effect on household income two months after the tremor equivalent to an 11% decrease in it; however, the effect faded away two years after the shock.
+First, in terms of mother’s risky behaviors, I find that mothers in most effected municipalities increase their probability of behaving riskily, specifically, in smoking from in-utero up to the first six months of the child’s life.
+Second, I find a negative effect on household income two months after the tremor equivalent to a 10% average reduction; however, this income reduction fades away two years after the shock.
 Finally, in terms of health investment, no significant effect is found in breastfeeding or health care during and after pregnancy.

 Under the evidence that the Daylight Saving Time (DST) regime does not accomplish its primary goal of saving energy, I analyze one of the main side effects, automobile accidents in Chile between 2002-2018.
 I use a Regression Discontinuity Design (RDD) exploiting the discrete nature of the transition into DST and a Difference-in-Difference (DID) approach, taking advantage of the changes in dates that the policy starts and ends over the years.
-I find a 2.7 % reduction in automobile accidents under the DST regime.
+I find a 2.7% reduction in automobile accidents under the DST regime.
 I isolate the two main mechanisms: sleep disruption and the reallocation of light.
-I find suggestive evidence that the sleep disruption effect plays a relevant role in both transitions: it increases automobile accidents by 6 % the first week following the transition into DST and decreases them by 3.9 % the first week following the transition into Standard Time (ST).
-Although I do not find conclusive evidence for the light effect using both strategies, using an additional approach, I do find it.
+I find suggestive evidence that the sleep disruption effect plays a relevant role at both transitions: it increases automobile accidents by 6% the first week following the transition into DST and decreases them by 3.9% the first week following the transition into Standard Time (ST).
+I also find evidence that ambient light reduces serious and fatal accident risk.

 Contreras, D., Gillmore, R., Puentes, E. (2017).
 Self-Employment and Queues for Wage Work: Evidence from Chile.
 Journal of International Development, 29: 473-499. doi: 10.1002/jid.3074.